 - Those of you who want a tour around India, check out G Adventures.

-Pin this little souvenir guide for India & what to buy in India by region for later:
+Pin this little shopping in India guide & what to buy in India by region for later:

 Join my email list and get exclusive updates & news straight to your inbox.